amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 ## Frequently asked questions

-###  1. Will AutoQASM build a library of quantum algorithms or quantum applications?
+###  1. Will AutoQASM be extended to contain a library of quantum algorithms or quantum applications?

 No, we are focused on AutoQASM as an interface for low-level expression of quantum programs: circuits, gates and pulses.
 Higher-level algorithm